Danpu666/Statistical-Learning/README.md

 # Statistical-Learning
-about statistical learning using R
+about statistical learning using R software